Table of Contents Show

 Heating System

-You’ll need some heat source while you live in your travel trailer during the winter.
-Many people use a propane furnace that pumps heat through vents running throughout their rig.
+Obviously, you’ll need some heat sources while you live in your travel trailer during the winter.
+Many RVs have a propane furnace that pumps heat through vents running throughout their rig.

 Heated Underbelly Enclosure

-The best cold weather travel trailer will have a heated underbelly.
-The rig’s heating system will have vents that blow warm air from the furnace underneath to protect sensitive water lines and other plumbing equipment.
+The best cold weather travel trailers will have a heated underbelly.
+This means the RV’s heating system will have a vent or two that blows warm air from the furnace to the underbelly.
+This will protect sensitive water lines, plumbing equipment, and other items that can’t be exposed to cold weather.

 It may not keep the temperature as warm as the living space, but it can often keep it above freezing to help avoid potential damage.